-As depicted in the chart below, we can apply the 12 cultural domains to help us compare similarities and differences across cultures.
-We evaluate others' behavior to determine if thev are "people like me" or "people not like me."
+As depicted in the chart below, we can apply the 12 cultural domains to help us compare similarities and differences across We evaluate cultures. others' behavior to determine if thev are "people like me" or "people not like me."
 Consequently, we assume that individuals falling into the "like me" category share our perspectives and values.